ksvedal/uu-chrome-extension/README.md

    - Assets exceeding size limit: content_script, sidebar
    - Recommendation: Use lazy loading to improve performance
 - Bug where if you open sidepanel and change tab, the sidepanel will persist on the new tab.
+- User gets warning about backend/database when trying to print json data even if they do not intend to          use backend.

 ### Suggested improvements
-- Unit Tests are only about 60% done.
+- **Unit Tests** are only about 60% done.
 Suggestion to complete testing and maybe add integration test.
   - testUtils
   - TabIcon
   - contentScript